Sign up to the Telford & Wrekin Plastic Free Pledge

 In many cases there are practical alternatives available that are either re-usable or more sustainable.
 The Council will develop a Green Guide to provide practical advice for local businesses and organisations on how to improve sustainability, including reducing single-use plastics and their carbon footprint.
 If you would like to contribute to the Green Guide please email email@example.com

-The Council has set up and worked collaboratively with the Plastic Free Taskforce, made up of a wide range of local organisations, to ensure the impact is borough-wide.
+The Council has set up and works collaboratively with the Plastic Free Taskforce, made up of a wide range of local organisations, parish and town councils and schools to ensure the impact is borough-wide.
 The Council also recognises and welcomes the work that a growing number of local organisations are already doing to address this issue.
 Thank you.